zhmcclient/zhmc-ansible-modules/docs_source/intro.rst

 of the machines to be managed, by using the API of the `zhmcclient`_ Python package.

+Note: Before version 1.0.0, the Ansible modules in this collection have been distributed as the `zhmc-ansible-modules package on Pypi`_.
+Starting with version 1.0.0, the Ansible modules are no longer distributed on Pypi, but as the `ibm.zhmc collection on Galaxy`_.

+.. _ibm.zhmc collection on Galaxy: https://galaxy.ansible.com/ibm/zhmc/
+.. _zhmc-ansible-modules package on Pypi: https://pypi.org/project/zhmc-ansible-modules/
 .. _Ansible: https://www.ansible.com/
 .. _Galaxy: https://galaxy.ansible.com/
 .. _IBM Z: http://www.ibm.com/systems/z/